pollyolly/ANGULAR-NOTES/README.md

 }
 ```
 ### Property Binding
-Used for dynamic values or changing values it works with strings, numbers, booleans(true/false), and changing values unlike intepolation "{{}}" only works with string values.
+Used for dynamic values or changing values it works with strings, numbers, booleans(true/false), and changing values unlike interpolation "{{}}" only works with string values.

 Attribute - HTML